-7V51 Special Topics in Youth Ministry
+7V51 Special Topics in Family Ministries

-This course explores topics in a focused and intensive way of specific topics of particular relevance within youth ministry.
+This course explores topics in a focused and intensive way of specific topics of particular relevance within family ministry.
 The topics will vary from semester to semester and this course may be taken more than once as topics change.